Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Lake Galve

-Next to the castle, we found boats available for tourists.
+Next to the castle, we discovered boats catering to tourists.
 We rented a motor boat for 35 Euros and enjoyed a scenic tour around Lake Galve.
-The boat, being new and spacious, provided us with the added thrill of driving it ourselves, all within a reasonable budget.
+The new and roomy boat not only offered us a scenic adventure but also allowed us navigating it ourselves, all within a reasonable budget.

 Trakai